Since Aztec times, Mexico has been a thriving center of commerce. Markets and trade continue to be an intrinsic part of everyday Mexican culture.

 Not too many years ago, the reason for going abroad to shop was that Mexico’s stores lacked choice and variety due to strict import regulations; today, people go to the USA to shop because prices for identical goods are cheaper—sometimes a lot cheaper—than the same thing purchased in Mexico City.

-Price differences of durable and technological goods have narrowed in recent years, but the gap can still be significant.
+Price differences of durable and technological goods have narrowed in recent years, but the gap can still be significant for certain items.
 The USA has such a competitive and efficient market that prices of goods there are lower than most other countries world-wide, not just Mexico.

 Mexico’s customs are pretty strict on the duty-free allowances, so when you get back to Mexico, be sure you know what you’re allowed to bring back duty-free.
 The exact details are printed on customs form you sign at the port of entry; here is a summary of the allowances per person, taken from the latest customs form: